 Canadian Imperial Bank of Commerce

-Canadian Imperial Bank of Commerce (CIBC) is the second bank from Toronto, Canada on this list.
+Canadian Imperial Bank of Commerce (CM) is the second bank from Toronto, Canada, on this list.
 The bank was founded in 1867 as the Canadian Bank of Commerce.
-In 1961, the bank merged with with the Imperial Bank of Canada, which was founded in 1875.
-Today, it is one of the four largest banks in Canada and it also has significant U.S. operations.
-The bank’s website states that it has not missed a dividend since 1868 making it a member of the 100+ years club.
+In 1961, the bank merged with the Imperial Bank of Canada, founded in 1875.
+Today, it is one of Canada’s four largest banks and has significant U.S. operations.
+The bank’s website states that it has not missed a dividend since 1868, making it a member of the 100+ years club.
 The Canadian Imperial Bank of Commerce is also a Dividend Aristocrat.
-The forward dividend is $2.52 per share and the forward yield is ~ 5.8%.
-The payout ratio is about 44%.
+The forward dividend is $2.725 per share on the ADR, and the forward yield is ~5.9%.
+The payout ratio is conservative at about 44%.

 Related Articles About CIBC on Dividend Power

 BCE (BCE) is the leading telecom provider in Canada.
 The company was founded in 1880.
-Today, BCE has over 13 million customers providing service for wireless, cable TV, broadband, and telephone.
-The company also owns TV stations, radio stations, websites, and video streaming services.
+Today, BCE has over 13 million customers providing wireless, cable TV, broadband, and telephone service.
+The firm also owns TV stations, radio stations, websites, and video streaming services.
 BCE operates in three segments: Bell Wireless, Bell Wireline, and Bell Media.
 The company started paying a consecutive dividend the year after it was founded in 1881.
-The TTM dividend is $2.80 per share giving a yield of 6.0%.
-The payout ratio is high at about 101%.
+The annual dividend is $2.886 per share on the ADR, giving a yield of 6.9%.
+The payout ratio is elevated at about 86%, but that value has fallen from over 100%.
 BCE is one of the Canadian Dividend Aristocrats.

 Related Articles About BCE on Dividend Power

-Imperial Oil (IMO) is the third company on the Canadian list.
+Imperial Oil Limited (IMO) is the only oil and natural gas firm on the list.
 The company was founded in 1880 as a competitor to John D. Rockefeller’s Standard Oil.
-Imperial Oil was acquired by Standard Oil in 1895.
-Today, the company is a subsidiary of Exxon Mobil, which owns 69.6%.
-The company operates in three business segments: Upstream, Downstream, and Chemical with operations in both oil and natural gas.
+However, Imperial Oil was acquired by Standard Oil in 1895.
+Today, it is a subsidiary of Exxon Mobil (XOM), which owns 69.6% of the company.
+The company operates in three business segments: Upstream, Downstream, and Chemical, with operations in both oil and natural gas.
 Imperial Oil started paying a continuous dividend in the 1880s.
-I am unable to determine the exact date the dividend started but it is clearly over 100 years.
-The TTM dividend is $1.12 per share giving a TTM yield of 2.29%.
-The payout ratio is very conservative at roughly 13%.
+We cannot determine the exact date the dividend began, but it is clearly over 100 years.
+The dividend rate is $1.474 per share on the ADR, giving a yield of 2.64%.
+The payout ratio is highly conservative at about 13%.
 Imperial Oil is one of the Canadian Dividend Aristocrats.

 Related Articles About Imperial Oil on Dividend Power